Joseph Smagorinsky: Education and early career

-Before the advent of computers in the late 1940s, weather forecasting was very crude.
-The American Meteorological Society (AMS) and its leaders, most of whom taught in universities, still aspired to turn meteorology into a professional discipline given the same respect accorded engineering and the other physical sciences.
-An exceptional mathematician, von Neumann was among the first to see the potential afforded by computers for much faster processing of data and thus more responsive weather forecasting.
-He was not satisfied with mathematics as an abstract practice.
-Weather forecasting provided him with a very concrete application of mathematical principles that could exploit the new computer technology.
-At the Institute for Advanced Study, he used his mathematical knowledge and Smagorinsky worked with Charney to develop a new approach called numerical weather prediction.
+At the Institute for Advanced Study, von Neumann used his mathematical knowledge and Smagorinsky worked with Charney to develop a new approach called numerical weather prediction.
 This approach relied on data collected from weather balloons.
-The data were then fed into computers and subjected to the laws of physics, enabling forecasts of how turbulence, water, heat, and other factors interacted to produce weather patterns.
-(Smagorinsky endeared himself to his children by visiting their elementary school classrooms to demonstrate how weather balloons worked.)
+The data were then fed into computers and subjected to the laws of physics, enabling forecasts of how turbulence, water, heat, and other factors interacted to produce weather patterns Smagorinsky also visited his children's elementary school classrooms to demonstrate how weather balloons worked.

-In his doctoral dissertation, conducted at NYU under the direction of Bernhard Haurwitz, Smagorinsky developed a new theory for how heat sources and sinks in mid-latitudes, created by the thermal contrast between land and oceans, disturbed the path of the jet stream.
-This theory provided one of the first applications of Jule Charney's remarkable simplification of the equations of motion for the atmosphere, now known as quasi-geostrophic theory.
-This work benefited greatly from interactions with Charney at the Institute for Advanced Study.
-This theory has been elaborated over the years to provide numerous insights into the maintenance of the climate in mid-latitudes and the interaction between the tropics and mid-latitudes.
+In his doctoral dissertation, conducted at NYU under the direction of Bernhard Haurwitz, Smagorinsky developed a theory for how heat sources and sinks in mid-latitudes, created by the thermal contrast between land and oceans, disturb the path of the jet stream.
+This theory provided one of the first applications of Jule Charney's simplification of the equations of motion for the atmosphere, now known as quasi-geostrophic theory.
+This work benefited from interactions with Charney at the Institute for Advanced Study.
+This theory has been elaborated over the years to provide insights into the maintenance of the climate in mid-latitudes and the interaction between the tropics and mid-latitudes.